tartley/flyinghigh-opengl-from-python/deck/presentation.rst

             face_colors=[RED, YELLOW],
         )

-TODO: diagram of wireframe
+TODO: diagram of wireframe, showing how shape relates to the geometry

 OpenGL Arrays
 -------------

-A Shape can be converted into the ctype arrays that OpenGL needs.

-I'm going to use indexed arrays of GL_TRIANGLES throughout, which is a good default choice for all-round performance, and keeps things simple.

-Firstly, we need to generate the array of vertex positions.
+In order for OpenGL to render it, our Shape instance needs converting into a set of ctypes arrays.

-* TODO Diagram of our tetrahedron and opengl arrays: vertices, colors
+* TODO Diagram of our tetrahedron and opengl arrays: vertices, indices, colors

     wireframe, showing vertices but not faces